-A section was added to the 2009 editions of NFPA 101 and NFPA 5000 to address elevator lobby egress requirements, and in the 2009, 2012, and 2015 editions the section is called Elevator Lobby Exit Access Door Assemblies Locking (22.214.171.124.3 in NFPA 101, 126.96.36.199.3 in NFPA 5000).
+A section was added to the 2009 editions of NFPA 101 and NFPA 5000 to address elevator lobby egress requirements, and in the 2009 and subsequent editions the section is called Elevator Lobby Exit Access Door Assemblies Locking.
 The section states that where permitted by the occupancy chapters, door assemblies separating the elevator lobby from the exit access may be electrically locked, provided that the long list of criteria is met.
 This list includes:

 - Initiation of the fire alarm system by other than the manual fire alarm boxes unlocks the elevator lobby door.